soreco-project/soreco-firmware/README.md

 * Sonos.Discover (scan and report all available Sonos devices)
 * Sonos.Connect (set Sonos device to control from debug console)
 * Sonos.PlayState (get / set the play state ('play' | 'pause') of the Sonos device)
+* Sonos.Volume (get / set the volume of the Sonos device)
 * Power.Mode (set the power mode ('modem' | 'light' | 'off') of ESP8266)

 ## System behavior